RITRacingSoftware/can-simulation/README.md

-# STM32G4xx Project Template (LORA TELEMETRY TESTING)
+# STM32G4xx Project Template (CAN TELEMETRY TESTING)

 ## Overview
 This is a Github template with everything needed to make a new STM32G4xx project from scratch.